-We may send a single Notice of Availability, as well as other stockholder communications, to any household at which two or more stockholders reside unless we receive other instructions from you.
+We may send a single Notice of Internet Availability of Proxy Materials, as well as other stockholder communications, to any household at which two or more stockholders reside unless we receive other instructions from you.
 This practice, known as "householding," is designed to reduce duplicate mailings and printing and postage costs, and conserve natural resources.
 If your Notice of Availability is being householded and you wish to receive multiple copies of the Notice of Availability, or if you are receiving multiple copies and would like to receive a single copy, you may contact: